Nutzzz/Civ5-EthnicDiversity/readme.txt

 - embarked unit diversity using Wolfdog's conversion of GeneralMatt's War Junk, hangman's conversion of Chuggi's Andean Cargo Ship, and Nutty's versions of JustATourist's galleon reskins
 - Venice and Milan city state now re-use Roman units starting in the Medieval era; other city states re-use units of related major civs
 - new general suffix types for Eastern Europe (Russia, Poland, and city states with Slavic influence) and Central Asia (Huns, Ottomans, and city states with Turkic influence)
-- donkeys given to Ottoman, Hun, and Polynesian settlers instead of camels or oxen
+- donkeys given to Ottoman, Hun, Mongol, and Polynesian settlers instead of camels or oxen
 - add bernie14's longswordsmen for Portugal, Venice, and Vatican City city state
 - add Civitar & Nutty's Reislaufer [anachronistic] Swiss guard (pikeman) for city state Vatican City
 - add hangman's conversion of the Buddhist missionary for Asian civs